ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-iiADIZS OHOUU) KKAD NlWSPAPIHS.
-It is
-a great mistake in female education to keep a
+ mistake in female education to keep a
 young lady&#x27;s time and attention devoted to

 oniy tne laanionable literature of the day.
 If